Misconceptions about HIV/AIDS

 The spread of HIV/AIDS has affected millions of people worldwide; AIDS is considered a pandemic.
 The World Health Organization (WHO) estimated that in 2016 there were 36.7 million people worldwide living with HIV/AIDS, with 1.8 million new HIV infections per year and 1 million deaths due to AIDS.
 Misconceptions about HIV and AIDS arise from several different sources, from simple ignorance and misunderstandings about scientific knowledge regarding HIV infections and the cause of AIDS to misinformation propagated by individuals and groups with ideological stances that deny a causative relationship between HIV infection and the development of AIDS.
 Below is a list and explanations of some common misconceptions and their rebuttals.
+Each entry on this list is worded as a correction; the misconceptions themselves are implied rather than stated.

 The relationship between HIV and AIDS

-HIV is the same as AIDS
+HIV is not the same as AIDS

 HIV is an acronym for human immunodeficiency virus, which is the virus that causes AIDS (acquired immunodeficiency syndrome).
 Contracting HIV can lead to the development of AIDS or stage 3 HIV, which causes serious damage to the immune system.
 While this virus is the underlying cause of AIDS, not all HIV-positive individuals have AIDS, as HIV can remain in a latent state for many years.
 If undiagnosed or left untreated, HIV usually progresses to AIDS, defined as possessing a CD4+ lymphocyte count under 200 cells/μL or HIV infection plus co-infection with an AIDS-defining opportunistic infection.
 HIV cannot be cured, but it can be treated, and its transmission can be halted.
 Treating HIV can prevent new infections, which is the key to ultimately defeating AIDS.